What Happened On This Day October 2 In F1 History?

 1966

-Jim Clark won the 1966 US Grand Prix in a Lotus with an engine borrowed from BRM rival Graham Hill after his had blown up during practice.
+Jim Clark won the 1966 United States Grand Prix in a Lotus with an engine borrowed from BRM rival Graham Hill after his had blown up during practice.
 Mechanics stayed up all night rebuilding Clark’s car, but the BRMs of Hill and Jackie Stewart both expired before the halfway mark.
 Clark dominated the race, lapping the entire field to secure his 20th World Championship victory by over a lap.
 The remaining podium spots were taken by the Cooper teammates, with Austrian driver Jochen Rindt finishing second and British driver John Surtees coming in third.

 Although none of the Brabham cars finished, the engine failure of Lorenzo Bandini’s Ferrari ensured that the Anglo-Australian team secured the 1966 Constructors’ Championship with only the 1966 Mexican Grand Prix remaining.
 This achievement gave Jack Brabham a unique double, winning both the 1966 World Drivers’ and Constructors’ Championships in a car of his own make.
 Remarkably, this race marked the only victory ever achieved by a 16-cylinder engine in a Formula One World Championship event.